HannahForsythe/SPE_model/README.md

 - The *Optimal model* assumes children in mono-dialectal and contact situations accurately learn and deploy priors and likelihoods to determine the posterior probability of overt or null SPE given the pronoun's reference P(pronoun|reference).
 The R notebook for this model is `optimal-draft2.Rmd`

 - The *Noisy priors* model assumes that children in both situations accurately learn the priors and likelihoods but probabilistically fail to include the prior when calculating the posterior P(pronoun|reference).
-Th R notebook for this model is `noisy_prior-draft1.Rmd`
+Th R notebook for this model is `noisy_prior-draft1.Rmd` THIS ONE IS NOT DONE YET.

 # How to view the notebooks